shrike/FileUploads/README.txt

 1. Installation

 You can start by unpacking the attached archive or cloning the repo from github ().
 Either way you will end up with a clean git repo containing the Visual Studio solution with both the server and the client.
 Next, open the solution in MS Visual Studio Enterprise 2015.
-I used this particular (trial) version and am not sure whether the solution will open properly in other versions of VS. Once opened, install the dependencies via NuGet.
-The solution should contain 2 windows console applications - FileServer and ParallelUploader.
+I used this particular (trial) version and am not sure whether the solution will open properly in other versions of VS. The solution should contain 2 windows console applications - FileServer and ParallelUploader.
 Build both of them (debug/release is up you I guess).
 Then, navigate to the output dir for the server (FileUploads\FileUploads\bin\Release) and execute the .exe file found there (FileUploads.exe).
 This should start an HTTP server on localhost:8080 with a default uploads dir C:\uploads.
 If you wish to use a different directory to store the uploads pass it as a parameter:

   FileUploads.exe c:\different-uploads-dir